ArchipelagoMW/Archipelago/worlds/sa2b/docs/setup_en.md

 3. Launch the game at least once without mods.

-4. Create a `/mods` directory in the folder into which you installed Sonic Adventure 2: Battle.

-5. Install SA Mod Manager as per [its instructions](https://github.com/X-Hax/SA-Mod-Manager/tree/master?tab=readme-ov-file).
+4. Install SA Mod Manager as per [its instructions](https://github.com/X-Hax/SA-Mod-Manager/tree/master?tab=readme-ov-file).
 To launch it, add ``SAModManager.exe`` as a non-Steam game.
 In the properties on Steam for SA Mod Manager, set it to use Proton as the compatibility tool.

-6. Unpack the Archipelago Mod into this folder, so that `/mods/SA2B_Archipelago` is a valid path.
+5. Unpack the Archipelago Mod into the `/mods` folder in the Sonic Adventure 2 install folder, so that `/mods/SA2B_Archipelago` is a valid path.

-7. In the SA2B_Archipelago folder, copy the `APCpp.dll` file and paste it in the Sonic Adventure 2 install folder (where `sonic2app.exe` is).
+6. In the SA2B_Archipelago folder, copy the `APCpp.dll` file and paste it in the Sonic Adventure 2 install folder (where `sonic2app.exe` is).

-8. Launch the `SAModManager.exe` from Steam and make sure the SA2B_Archipelago mod is listed and enabled.
+7. Launch the `SAModManager.exe` from Steam and make sure the SA2B_Archipelago mod is listed and enabled.

 Note: Ensure that you launch Sonic Adventure 2 from Steam directly on Linux, rather than launching using the `Save & Play` button in SA Mod Manager.